m-ahmedy/CDOEND-Project-Guides/Project-3/instructions/3-starter-code.md

 - Environment variables:
 You need to add some environment variables to your system in order to run migrations or the backend.

     - **TYPEORM_CONNECTION**: The type of the database, always set to `postgres`
     - **TYPEORM_HOST**: The endpoint of the DB instance, set to either values:
         - The RDS instance **endpoint** for production
         - or `localhost` for developing locally with Docker Compose
     - **TYPEORM_PORT**: The port where DB communication will occur, set to either values:
         - `5423`: for production RDS instance
         - `5532`: for local development using the provided Docker Compose file
     - **TYPEORM_USERNAME**: Username of the DB
         - **The username you set in RDS**: for production RDS instance
         - `postgres`: for development using the provided Docker Compose file
     - **TYPEORM_PASSWORD**: Password of the DB
         - `password` for local Docker Compose development
         - **The password you set in RDS** for production
     - **TYPEORM_DATABASE**: The actual database running on the instance
         - This is **not the RDS Instance Identifier**, but it's the **Initial database name**, make sure not to leave this field empty when creating the RDS instance
         - Keep it `glee` for both development and production
     - **TYPEORM_MIGRATIONS**: Where DB migrations are located in the code
         - Set to `./src/migrations/*.ts`
         - We will change this value when deploying the production build of the backend on EC2
     - **TYPEORM_MIGRATIONS_DIR**: Where DB migrations directory is located in the code
         - Set to `./src/migrations`
         - We will change this value when deploying the production build of the backend on EC2
     - **TYPEORM_ENTITIES**: Where DB entities are located in the code
         - Set to `./src/modules/**/*.entity.ts`
         - We will change this value when deploying the production build of the backend on EC2

-#### Backend README.md
+#### Frontend README.md

-Notes to take from backend/README.md:
+Notes to take from frontend/README.md:
 - Scripts:
+    - Install dependencies: `npm install`
     - Build: `npm run build`
     - Unit Test: `npm run test`
     - Scan for vulnerabilities: `npm run audit --audit-level=critical`